Note: Edited/updated on May 6, 2020.

 For MTHFR genetic mutation / folate: Deplin which is an expensive prescription from my naturopathic doctor.

 For controlling histamine intolerance (MCAS?) / “allergies”: Nettle herb.
 I believe this has been helping me; still evaluating this.
 Many people also report getting relief from season nasal allergies with this herb.
 I get Nature’s Way brand with the green cap from Fred Meyer.

-Anti-inflammatory: Pure Encapsulations Curcumin 500 with Bioperine; Holy Basil herb.
+Anti-inflammatory: Pure Encapsulations Curcumin 500 with Bioperine; Holy Basil and other herbs.
 (It is difficult to evaluate how much these really help; they are purported to help reduce inflammation.)